infinum/qa-handbook/Basics/Task management.md

 Each task should only be opened for one person and one platform.
 E.g., if both Android and iOS are implementing the same feature, they should have separate tasks.

+## Bug tasks - severity and priority

+Not all bugs are the same.
+You can attribute severity and priority to a bug in order to communicate to the team how important it really is and triage it appropriately.

+**Severity** is related to how damaging it is to the product.

+**Priority** is related to how soon should a fix mitigating it be deployed to production.

+Sometimes a bug can have low severity, but high priority.
+E.g. imagine uploading a wrong logo on the website.

+Here's one possible way of classifying them according to severity and priority:

+**Severity:**

+- Safety: Safety issue.
+The product creates a dangerous situation.
+- Blocker: Prevents function from being used, no work-around, and blocking progress in multiple screens or components.
+- Critical: Prevents a function from being used, no work-around being available.
+- Major: Prevents a function from being used, but a work-around is possible.
+- Normal: A problem making a function difficult to use and no special work-around is required.
+- Cosmetic: Small issue that does not significanly impact the product.

+**Priority:**

+- High: It should be fixed immediately.
+- Normal: It should be fixed in the next development iteration (sprint) or in the next version.
+- Low: It should be fixed at a later point.

 ---